aws-samples/aws-securityhub-to-email/README.md

        + More information about the IAM Roles Security Hub utilizes can be found at (https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-settingup.html)

 4.	**Create Security Hub Custom Actions**
        + In the Security Hub Settings (https://console.aws.amazon.com/securityhub/home? - /settings) choose the Custom Actions tab.
 Select Create custom action.
-Then in the Create custom action pop up, specify the action name, description and ID then choose OK to create the action.
+Then in the Create custom action pop up, specify the action name, description and ID then choose OK to create the action

       **Name**: Send to Email
       **Description**: This custom action sends findings to email defined in an SNS Topic Subscription.
       **Custom action ID**: SendToEmail

       + Your custom action will now show in the listing of Security Hub custom actions console.

 5.	*Optional* **step to customize the Email notification**
        - Navigate to the CloudWatch Events console (https://console.aws.amazon.com/cloudwatch/) and select the Events/Rules menu.